Arshi Pipa

-Arshi Pipa (28 July 1920 – 20 July 1997) was an Albanian-American philosopher, writer, poet and literary critic.
+Arshi Pipa (28 July 1920 – 20 July 1997) was an Albanian American writer, philosopher, poet and literary critic.

 Biography

 Arshi Pipa was born on 28 July 1920 in Shkodër and attended school there until 1938.
 Pipa received a BA equivalent degree ("Laurea") in philosophy at the University of Florence in 1942.
 After he completed his studies he was a teacher of Italian language in different schools in Albania.

 He was imprisoned for ten years (1946–56) in Communist Albania because he antagonized the communist regime with his recitation of a verse from a "Song of the Flea" by Goethe found in a translation of Faust.
 After he was released from prison (his original sentence was 20 years, but after amnesty it was cut to 10) he escaped to Yugoslavia and lived in Sarajevo during the period 1957–9.
 In 1959 he emigrated to the United States where he taught at Adelphi College, Georgetown University, Columbia University, and UC Berkeley.
 Then, from 1966 to 1989, he was a professor of Italian literature in the Department of Romance Languages at the University of Minnesota.

 Pipa died in Washington DC on July 20, 1997.